Fraunhofer-AISEC/gallia/docs/setup.md

 ```

 ## Development
-We use the poetry build system to manage dependencies and to install the gallia packe.
+We use the poetry build system to manage dependencies and to install the gallia package.
 This section lists some useful commands to get started with poetry.

 **Install**